ArunaGovindaraju/GECrawler/README.md

 # GECrawler
-Galvanize GE

-This project to crawl a links in JSON and find the successful vs. error links is written using
+This project is to crawl and follow links in JSON and find the successful, repetitive and error links.
+This is developed using Groovy scripts.

+#Groovy Version
-#Groovy 2.5
+- Groovy 2.5

 # Cool Stuff in Groovy
-JSONSlurper & File parser
+JSONSlurper & File parser to consume files.
-Closure & Trampoline for Recursive Inner Class
+Closure & Trampoline for Recursive Inner Class calls.
+Uses GPARS pool to asynchronous navigate collection links.
-GPARS library & Parallel allows us to crawl multiple files in parallel
-- GParsPool.withPool
-- Collection.eachParallel
-List Operations for Collect, Flatten, Add & Minus
+GPARSPool and eachParallel allows us to crawl collection of files in parallel List Operations for Collect, Flatten, Add & Minus
-Less Verbose and easy append free print statements

 # Unit testing in Groovy
-Leveraged Groovy assertions
+Leverage Groovy assertions
 Used Object MOCKS and compared expected results [check validate{} closure]